themcgurkfiles/Click-Caverns/README.md

 `Right click` pulls gems toward the mouse pointer.
 More robust scoring functionality coming soon!

+# External Credits

+The enemy assets are temporary, and are from the video game "The Binding of Isaac" owned by Edmund McMillen.
+The treasure sprites are temporary, and are from the game "Shovel Knight" owned by Yacht Club Games.

 # Current Features
 - 2D Enemies that move along the canvas screen.
 - Multiple movement types for and permutations of said enemies.